TwoScoopGames/ArtDropsLouisville/README.md

 For more info on Deap Drops, and the origin story: http://deaddrops.com/

-##You don't need any technical knowledge to participate, just create your peice and we will setup the drive and place it for you if needed!
+##You don't need any technical knowledge to participate, just create your piece and we will set up the drive and place it for you if needed!

 ###What
 Local artists feature where each artist (music, visual, game, food, writing, anything!) places an exclusive piece and description on a Dead Drop flash drive and gives out the location online, or coordinates with another artist to put their location info on another drive, and puts it in a public space for anyone to find and enjoy.